bennett39/100-days-of-code/log.md

 ### Day 7: November 5, 2018

 **Today's Progress** The budget app is working on Heroku!!!!!!!
 There's a lot of error testing and optimizing left to do, but I think I'll take a break from this project for a while.
-It was enough porting a Sqlite database to a PostgreSQL database in production.
+It was enough porting a Sqlite local database to a PostgreSQL database in production.
 There's also a problem with session permanence if I use gunicorn, so this app is primed to break if anyone pushes its corner cases.
 Ultimately, refactoring it will require implementing Redis session management and rewriting a few database queries, none of which I'm interested in right now.
+I'm cross-eyed from staring at this codebase.

 **Thoughts** It feels good to have this app working, but I'm mostly just glad to have it done for the moment.
 I need to decide on my next project, now.
 Probably something with a lot of data or complex algorithms.
 I'm going to Google around for available datasets to build a new project atop.